Amrod92/OpenClass/README.md

 During the whole year, this project was developed by using Scrum as a Agile framework, and by using Trello, we organized the backlog for each Sprint.

+The link for the website can be found here: https://amrod92.github.io/WebOpenClass/

 The team was compose by:<br>
 -ZAYAN SALMAN KHAN<br>
 -MOHAMMED NADI<br>